Phish concert tours and festivals: 1999

 In a 2000 cover story for Entertainment Weekly, three of the four Phish members declared Big Cypress to be the greatest Phish concert ever.
 It was also voted as the most popular Phish show ever by fans in the final volume of The Pharmer's Almanac.
 It was also the longest Phish concert ever, culminating in a seven-and-a-half-hour second set from midnight on New Year's Eve to sunrise New Year's Day.
 Phish was the only band at the event, performing five sets of music (nearly sixteen hours) over two nights.
 As fans left the concert area at sunrise, the Beatles' "Here Comes the Sun" played over the PA speakers.
 Band and audience attempted to break the world record for the largest number of people doing the same dance at one time during the song "Meatstick," but the record was not broken (representatives from the Guinness Book of World Records were on hand).
 The end of the summer tour saw Phish make their first journey to Japan, to perform four shows at the Fuji Rock Festival.
 During the summer and fall, the band adopted a number of songs performed by Trey Anastasio just months earlier on his solo tour.
-Many of these songs contained repetitive bass lines and techno & electronica themed improvisational excursions (with Anastasio and McConnell using a series of electronic effects), a sound that Phish would hone throughout 1999 and 2000.
+Many of these songs contained repetitive bass lines and techno- and electronica-themed improvisational excursions (with Anastasio and McConnell using a series of electronic effects), a sound that Phish would hone throughout 1999 and 2000.